Barry Calhoun Kalamazoo

 What is the Invasive Species Strike Team?

-As part of BCK CISMA, Barry Conservation District (BCD) is fiduciary and plays a crucial role in managing the administrative and operational aspects.
-This includes overseeing grants, financial management, administrative tasks, and coordinating efforts among various stakeholders.
+As part of BCK CISMA, Barry Conservation District (BCD) is fiduciary and is crucial in managing the administrative and operational aspects.
 Additionally, Barry Conservation District holds the necessary licenses, permits, and insurance for invasive species treatment.

 BCD’s team includes individuals dedicated to invasive species management.

-The CISMA Coordinator leads, manages, and oversees all CISMA activities, including strategic planning, organizational coordination, and fieldwork execution, ensuring effective implementation of invasive species management initiatives across Barry, Calhoun, and Kalamazoo Counties.
+The CISMA Coordinator leads, manages, and oversees all CISMA activities, including strategic planning, organizational coordination, and fieldwork execution.
+This ensures effective implementation of invasive species management initiatives across Barry, Calhoun, and Kalamazoo Counties.

-A Program Specialist provides targeted leadership and expertise to guide specific initiatives, in this case mile-a-minute weed.
+A Program Specialist provides targeted leadership and expertise to guide initiatives such as mile-a-minute weed.

-During the active season from April to October, BCD hires a skilled strike team to assist in fieldwork and treatment activities.
-These technicians play a vital role in completing treatments and supporting monitoring efforts across the tri-county region.
+During the active season from April to October, BCD hires technicians vital in completing treatments and supporting monitoring efforts across the tri-county region.

 Sara Huetteman